spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

   is in this category.
 It has a native companion module called [galaxy-stack](//github.com/bjouhier/galaxy-stack) that implements long stack traces without a performance penalty.

+  Note that galaxy-stack doesn't work with node v0.11.5

 * **level 4**: stack traces are correct with a flag (adding a performance penalty).